modir/laminas-book/docs/operation.md

 `getRequest()` and `getResponse()` methods for retrieving the HTTP request and response, respectively, and method `run()` for running the application.

+!!! note
-> In Laminas Framework, by convention, interface classes should be named with `Interface` suffix, like @`ApplicationInterface`.
+    In Laminas Framework, by convention, interface classes should be named with `Interface` suffix, like @`ApplicationInterface`.
+This convention is followed by most programmers world wide, not only at Laminas.

 A class implementing an interface is called a *concrete* class.
 The concrete @`Application` class implements the @`ApplicationInterface`, which means it provides the implementation of the methods